-Join Maxim Jago for an in-depth discussion in this video Creating transition effects, part of Up and Running with Premiere Elements 9.
+Join Maxim Jago for an in-depth discussion in this video Creating transition effects, part of Learning Premiere Elements 9.

 The word transition in the context of editing systems like Priemer Elements, really just mean switching from one piece of media to another piece of media.
 And the most common form that this transition could possibly take in all media everywhere, has got to be a straight cut.
 And so I've got here three simple shots of people on the beach and as I drag through you can see, there's one shot, and that cuts to another shot, and that cuts to another shot.
 And those cuts, those straight cuts, are transitions.

 But there are much more interesting transitions available in the Premiere Elements Application, and let's take a look at a couple now.
 So, first of all, I'm going to go to my Edit tab in the tasks panel and under the Edit tab, I've got Effects, Transitions, Titles and so on.
 I'm going to click on the Transitions category and maybe I'll go for something simple like a curtain.
 I'm just going to drag this directly into this icon.
 Between the first two shots and let go.
 And what you'll see there is a little icon that updates to show that there is a transition effect applied to it.
 In fact, I'm going to do the same effect maybe, yeah, I'll go for the same effect between the second and third clips.

 This is a very simple sequence just to show you what's happening.
 Now let's have a look at these two transitions.
 I'm going to click back a little bit, and I press the spacebar to play, and let's have a look.
 There's our curtains, now just pause for a moment to explain that on this machine that I'm using, I'm working with MPEG transport stream media from a Navy CHD camera.
 Which is pretty difficult for computers to play back in the first place.
 When you combine that with special effects, like animated transitions, it can be a pretty big hit for the CPU in your computer.